 Today, Healthy Recipes 101 offers you an easy red cabbage salad recipe.
-It’s mixed with a tangy dressing, perfect to go with any meat or fish.
+It’s mixed with a tangy dressing, perfect to go with any meat or fish and enjoy on National Cabbage Day (February 17).

 This is a basic salad guide for both beginning and advanced cooks.
 You can follow our recipe or be creative and tweak it to your liking.